lechodiman/middy-zod-validator/README.md

 };

 handler(event, {}, (err, res) => {
-  // err will be a ZodError
+  // err will be a BadRequestError
 });
 ```